Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Problem Formulation: Multi-Modal QCD

-In this section, we provide a mathematical description of the mode-dependent QCD problem.
 Observing the near-Gaussian mixture distributions with two modes in Fig. \ref{fig:GMM}, we formulate the problem for the two-mode case.
 Our formulation can be naturally extended to an arbitrary number of modes.